Generic drug: India

 The Indian government began encouraging more drug manufacturing by Indian companies in the early 1960s, and with the Patents Act in 1970.
 The Patents Act removed composition patents for foods and drugs, and though it kept process patents, these were shortened to a period of five to seven years.
 The resulting lack of patent protection created a niche in both the Indian and global markets that Indian companies filled by reverse-engineering new processes for manufacturing low-cost drugs.
 The code of ethics issued by the Medical Council of India in 2002 calls for physicians to prescribe drugs by their generic names only.
 India is a leading country in the world's generic drugs market, with Sun Pharmaceuticals being the largest pharmaceutical company in India.
 Indian generics companies exported US$17.3 billion worth of drugs in the 2017–18 (April–March) year.
 In 1945–2017, bioequivalence studies were only required for generics of drugs that are less than four years old.
 Since 2017, all generic drugs of certain classes, irrespective of age, require bioequivalence to be approved.

 China

 Generic drug production is a large part of the pharmaceutical industry in China.
 Western observers have said that China lacks administrative protection for patents.
 However, entry to the World Trade Organization has brought a stronger patent system.
-China remains the largest exporter of active pharmaceutical ingredients, accounting for 40% of the world market per an 2017 estimate.
+China remains the largest exporter of active pharmaceutical ingredients, accounting for 40% of the world market per a 2017 estimate.

 Bioequivalence studies are required for new generic drugs starting from 2016, with older drugs planned as well.
 In addition, in vitro dissolution behavior is required to match.
 Since 2018, 44 classes of drugs are exempt from testing (requiring only a dissolution check), and 13 classes only require simplified testing.

 Industry

 As of 2021, several major companies traditionally dominate the generic drugs market, including Viatris (merger of Mylan and Upjohn), Teva, Novartis' Sandoz, and Sun Pharma.
 Prices in traditional generic drugs have declined and newer companies such as India-based Sun Pharma, Aurobindo Pharma, and Dr. Reddy's Laboratories, as well as Canada-based Apotex, have taken market share, which has led to a focus on biosimilars.
+Many generic drug makers practice dual-track production in which lower quality control standards are used when manufacturing medications for markets with less regulation.
+This practice can yield drugs with sub-standard doses that raise the risk of developing antibiotic-resistant bacteria.